How to Play Roulette

 Marked on the Roulette wheel are numbers 1 through 36 and the symbol "0" and "00".
 Each number has a corresponding color, either red or black.
 The symbols "0" and "00" however, are colored in green.

-Unlike other casino chips, the value of Roulette chips are decided upon by the Player at the time of purchase.
+Unlike other casino chips, the value of Roulette chips is determined by the Player at the time of purchase.
 To avoid confusion on the table layout, each player receives different colored chips.

 Placing Your Bet